CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-Network-Performance/Monitor-Network-Health.md

 ### Filter Results by Network Service

 You can focus the data in the table on the right, by unselecting one or more services.
-Click the checkbox next to the service you want to remove.
+Click the *checkbox* next to the service you want to remove.
 In this example, we removed NTP and are in the process of removing OSPF.

 {{< figure src="/images/netq/ntwk-hlth-large-filter-ntwk-hlth-in-tbl-241.png" width="500" >}}

 This grays out the chart title and removes the associated checkbox, temporarily removing the data related to that service from the table.

+### View Details of a Particular Network Service

+From the Network Service Health tab on the large Network Health card you can click on a chart to take you to the full-screen card pre-focused on that service data.

 ## View Interfaces Health